KyleRed27/-Whether-Weather-School-Project/README.md

 ### Netlify

-The site will be deployed from Netlify with Github at whether-weather-school-project.netlify.app
+The site is deployed from Netlify with Github at (https://whether-weather-school-project.netlify.app/)

 ### Technologies